Tourist attraction wise, Nagoya has by far less to offer than Tokyo or let alone Kyoto.

 Phew – exhausted yet?!

-Obviously, the last-mentioned ticket is the most complete one and can only be purchased by foreigners so be sure to have your passport on you if you intend to get one.
+Obviously, the last-mentioned ticket is the most complete one and can only be purchased by foreigners.
+Therefore, be sure to have your passport on you if you intend to get one.

 Best Place to Stay